-- HIV status should be determined for all patients with HCV. - DDIs with HIV antiretroviral therapy (ART) should be taken into account when selecting a hepatitis C regimen (see Appendix A, Table 23 and Table 24). - SOF-containing regimens should not be used in patients with severe renal impairment (eGFR <30 mL/min) or end-stage renal disease requiring dialysis. - EBR/GZR, GLE/PIB or SOF/VEL/VOX should not be used in patients with moderate to severe hepatic impairment (CTP B and C).
+- HIV and HBV status should be determined for all patients with HCV. - DDIs with HIV antiretroviral therapy (ART) should be taken into account when selecting a hepatitis C regimen (see Appendix A, Table 22 and Table 23). - SOF-containing regimens can be used in patients with severe renal impairment (eGFR <30 mL/min) or end-stage renal disease requiring dialysis. - EBR/GZR, GLE/PIB or SOF/VEL/VOX are contraindicated in patients with moderate to severe hepatic impairment (CTP B and C).
+GLE/PIB and SOF/VEL/VOX are contraindicated in patients with a history of decompensation.